usydtechlab/etaki3d/docs/Deploy_using_Docker_AWSFargate.md

 aws configure
 ```

-## Start to deploy the built Docker app
+## Deploy the built Docker image to AWS ECR

 1. Retrieve the login command to use to authenticate your Docker client to your registry.
 Use the AWS CLI: